 Before joining Harris Bricken in 2004, Nadja was an attorney in Spain, primarily helping U.S., German, and French companies navigate Spain’s legal terrain.
-Nadja was Secretary of the International Practice Section of the Washington State Bar Association and President of the Junior Entrepreneur Association of Barcelona.
+After splitting her time between Seattle and Barcelona for several years, with frequent trips to Germany as well, Nadja became the lead attorney in our Barcelona office.

-Nadja has published such articles as “How to Make Sure Your U.S. Judgment Can Be Enforced Abroad” and was quoted in “Geld zurück aus Spanien” (Get your tax money back from Spain), and she frequently speaks before lawyer groups on international dispute resolution issues.
+Nadja has published such articles as How to Make Sure Your U.S. Judgment Can Be Enforced Abroad and was quoted in Geld zurück aus Spanien (Get your tax money back from Spain), and she frequently speaks before lawyer groups on international investment and cross border dispute resolution issues.
 Her multinational expertise has earned her an elite rating on Avvo as a “Superb” attorney.

-“How to Make Sure Your U.S. Judgment Can Be Enforced Abroad,” Global Gavel News, August 2008.
+How to Make Sure Your U.S. Judgment Can Be Enforced Abroad, Global Gavel News, August 2008.

-“German Civil Code,” Family Law and Estate Planning Sections, Marcial Pons, Ediciones jur. y sociales, 2008.
+German Civil Code, Family Law and Estate Planning Sections, Marcial Pons, Ediciones jur. y sociales, 2008.

-“The New Law about Limited Liability Companies of the People’s Republic of China”, GmbHRundschau/LLC Review, March 2006.
+The New Law about Limited Liability Companies of the People’s Republic of China, GmbHRundschau/LLC Review, March 2006.

-“The new LLC in Spain,” GmbHRundschau/LLC Review, January 2003.
+The new LLC in Spain, GmbHRundschau/LLC Review, January 2003.

-“Distributor or Commercial Agent for German companies in Spain: Legal Characteristics and Practical Indications,” MessTec Automation, June 2003.
+Distributor or Commercial Agent for German companies in Spain: Legal Characteristics and Practical Indications, MessTec Automation, June 2003.

 El sector español de la construcción entre la expansión en el extranjero y el reinicio en España, Economia Hispano – Alemana, No 2/2016.

-“U.S. Jurisdiction: Risks and Strategies for German Companies,” Advoselect, Czech Republic, 2008.
+U.S. Jurisdiction: Risks and Strategies for German Companies, Advoselect, Czech Republic, 2008.

-“Going Global: Strategy and Risks from a Legal Standpoint,” Annual Entrepreneurial Women’s International Trade Show, 2008.
+Going Global: Strategy and Risks from a Legal Standpoint, Annual Entrepreneurial Women’s International Trade Show, 2008.

-“Distribution Channels in Spain,” Spanish Chamber of Commerce, Germany, 2003.
+Distribution Channels in Spain, Spanish Chamber of Commerce, Germany, 2003.